getgauge/gauge-csharp/IntegrationTestSample/Lib/README.md

 by building the lib with version `0.7.999`.

 The version is `0.7.999` is because the runner has a constraint of minimum lib version as `0.7.*`.
-If runner upgrades the minum required version, this special lib version has to be updated accordinglly.
+If runner upgrades the minum required version, this special lib version has to be updated accordingly.